tilezen/vector-datasource/docs/layers.md

 Zooms 4 and 5, 6 and 7 includes a mix of Natural Earth `urban area` (zooms 0-9 only) features and OpenStreetMap data for `national_park`, `protected_area`, and `nature_reserve` only.
 After that more more feature kinds are included, and they have a richer set of properties including `sport`, `religion`, `surface`, `attraction`, `zoo`, and `natural`.
 Feature selection is filtered per zoom until zoom 15.

-_TIP: Some "landuse" features only exist as point features in OpenStreetMap.
-Find those in the POIs layer._
+_TIP: Some `landuse` features only exist as point features in OpenStreetMap.
+Find those in the `pois` layer._

 **Landuse properties (common):**